Kohlrabi „Schnitzel“ with Cucumber Salad

 - 3 tbsp mustard

-Fill a deep frying pan with water, approx. 5 cm/2 inches high, season with salt, and bring to a boil.
+Fill a deep pan (or pot) with water, salt lightly and bring to a boil.
 In the meantime, peel kohlrabi and cut into slices about 1 cm (0.4 inch) thick.
 You will get about four slices from one kohlrabi.

-Heat plenty of vegetable oil in a large frying pan.
+Heat enough vegetable oil in a large frying pan.
 There should be 0.5 - 1 cm (0.2 - 0.4 inch) in your pan.
 Fry the kohlrabi cutlets for about 5 minutes on each side until golden brown.
-Serve with lemon slices or wedges.
+Serve with lemon wedges.